We believe Children and young people should have a fair chance to be who they want to be

 *stats refer to data collected from across the UK

 YMCA DownsLink Group is a charity that works to prevent youth homelessness across Sussex and Surrey.
-Through our youth advice centre, community and school counselling services, family mediation and other services, we provide additional support to 9,000 children, young people and families each year.
+Through our housing, youth advice centre, community and school counselling services, family mediation and other services, we provide support to over 7,000 children, young people and families each year.
 Our aim is to prevent young people from reaching crisis and to support them at this crucial stage in their lives so that can fulfil their potential.

 Other ways to get involved